 What is Telemedicine?

 Originally, telemedicine was developed as a means to treat people who were in rural areas, far from nearby health centers, or in places where medical providers were in short supply.
-Though telemedicine Myths is still used to tackle these issues, it is becoming increasingly a platform for easy medical care.
+Though telemedicine Myths are still used to tackle these issues, it is becoming increasingly a platform for easy medical care.

 In other words, Telemedicine refers to the process of actively caring for patients where both the physician and the patient are not physically accessible.
 New technology has allowed physicians to treat patients with HIPAA-compliant videoconference software.